-The Talon Crew is an intensely dedicated and experienced group of volunteers who strive to produce the best FIS Men’s World Cup Ski Race.
-Partnering with the Vail Valley Foundation, Vail Resorts, and Beaver Creek, home of the 1989, 1999, and 2015 Alpine World Ski Championships.
-The Talon Crew represents the largest workforce on the course and every year the Crew finds itself on the icy slopes of the Birds of Prey building fence and installing safety devices, watering, preparing a race-ready surface, and providing course maintenance.
-Ranked as the number one overall stop by the athletes and coaches who participate, the Beaver Creek Audi FIS Ski Xfinity Birds of Prey World Cup has become legendary in the ski world.
+The Talon Crew is an intensely dedicated and experienced group of volunteers who strive to produce the best Audi FIS Ski Men’s World Cup race course.
+Partnering with the Vail Valley Foundation, U.S. Ski & Snowboard, Vail Resorts and Beaver Creek (home of the 1989, 1999, and 2015 Alpine World Ski Championships), the Talon Crew finds itself on the icy slopes of the Birds of Prey building fence and installing safety devices, watering, preparing a race-ready surface, and providing course maintenance every winter.
+Ranked as the number one overall stop by the athletes and coaches who participate, the Xfinity Birds of Prey Audi FIS Ski World Cup has become legendary in the ski world.

 CREW GUIDE - START HERE

 The VHQ is located at Ford Hall in Beaver Creek Village.
 You will need to stop by VHQ prior to your first shift in order to pick up your uniform and credential with lift access.
 Ford Hall is conveniently located on the back side of the building where the ticket windows are located.
 Go up the first escalator and walk through the hallway to the left of the ticket window.

 LODGING & TRANSPORTATION

 Beaver Creek is very accessible either by car or air.
 Most people arrive by car, that way you have more flexibility once you are here.